Afinogen/laminas-mvc-starter-kit/README.md

-# laminas-mvc-skeleton
+# laminas-mvc-starter-kit

 ## Introduction

 This is a skeleton application using the Laminas MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with Laminas MVC.

+**This is my vision of the application skeleton.
+Use as is**

 ## Installation using Composer